Switching KiwiSaver shouldn’t be done lightly. There’s a lot to compare, so be clear when you do your analysis. You’re considering two things:

-- It’s likely to suit those who really can’t sleep at night if their balance might fall temporarily,
+- those who really can’t sleep at night if their balance might fall temporarily,

-- It’s likely to suit those who plan to use their KiwiSaver funds in the next five years to buy a home and don’t want to risk a 20 per cent fall just before they withdraw.
+- those who plan to use their KiwiSaver funds in the next five years to buy a home and don’t want to risk a 20% fall just before they withdraw

-- It’s likely to suit people within 10 years of withdrawing their money for exactly the same reason.
+- people within 10 years of withdrawing their money, for exactly the same reason as above.

 At the other end of the scale some Kiwis are in far more volatile funds than they can really stomach.
 They think they can weather the next GFC psychologically, but when it comes to plunging balances they may not be able to sit tight and wait for the value of their fund to rise.

 It’s best to do a risk tolerance test before switching.
 A financial adviser can do a risk tolerance test for you.
 But some may only want to deal with people who have $100,000 or more to invest.
 There are free risk tolerance tests online.
 Some are better than others and we can’t recommend them.
 The public can pay to use the Finametrica www.myrisktolerance.com website.
 It offers the same risk tolerance test that many Kiwi and Aussie financial advisers use on their clients.

 If you find at the end of your analysis that you’re simply in the wrong Kiwisaver fund, then you can stay with your existing provider and switch between funds.
 Switching Kiwisaver is usually free of charge, but do check first.